gvwilson/sensibleadventures/bookster/new.md

 throat.
 "Could be none of them do, you know.
 Could be this story's already over."

-"Somebody will do something," Saedie said bitterly.
+"Somebody will do something," Saedanne said bitterly.
 "Somebody always does."

 As quietly as she could, Erileine opened her door once more, lay down on her bed, and was instantly asleep.